lutvit/php-mail/README.md

 ### To Do

-* Implement SMTP-support
+* Implement SMTP support
-* Implement multipart (plain text and HTML)
+* Implement multipart (plain text and HTML) support